 But if you have an old wood dresser that you want to have some fun with, milk paint is where it’s at!
 Get more painted dresser ideas here.

 This dresser had an old dry and crackled finish – perfect for milk paint!
 I’ve fallen in love with green painted furniture, and this dresser was the perfect candidate for some green milk paint!

-Supplies Needed for the Emerald Green Painted Dresser
+Supplies Used for the Emerald Green Painted Dresser

 - Old Dresser